 - unemployment and mental health

-- the transition to adult life for 'NEET' young people
+- the transition to adult life for disadvantaged young people

-Pete is a Chartered Psychologist, a fellow of the National Institute for Career and Educational Counselling (NICEC), a fellow of the Higher Education Academy (HEA), and a member of the Career Development Institute (CDI) and the International Association for Educational & Vocational Guidance (IAEVG).
+Pete is a Chartered Psychologist, a Fellow of the National Institute for Career and Educational Counselling (NICEC), a Senior Fellow of the Higher Education Academy (HEA), a member of the Career Development Institute (CDI), and a member of the International Association for Educational & Vocational Guidance (IAEVG).